Fullshape power spectrum for the Symmetron modified gravity model

 \end{section} \begin{section}{Validation of f(R)} We present the validation of the modified version of code FOLPS-nu for the HS-$f(R)$ model, similar as in Ref. \cite{Rodriguez_Meza_2024}.

-Fig. \ref{fig:plnseries} shows the confidence level contours for the cosmological parameters using the 1000 EZMocks \cite{Alam_2017}.
+Fig. \ref{fig:fr_countours} shows the confidence level contours for the cosmological parameters using the 1000 EZMocks \cite{BOSS:2016wmc}.
 These mocks are the same used in \cite{Rodriguez_Meza_2024}.
 Nevertheless, in contrast to \cite{Rodriguez_Meza_2024}, where the authors use the PS monopole and quadrupole data for 7 realizations of NSERIES cubic boxes; all these data are in this website\footnote{https://www.ub.edu/bispectrum/page12.html}.
 Here, we only use the 1000 EZMocks, since NSERIES and mock data have different redshifts.
 On the other hand, there is a difference in our IR-resummation scheme in comparison to ec.
 (3.70) of \cite{Rodriguez_Meza_2024}, where they consider $f_0$ instead $f(k)$ used here; the influence on the multipoles when choosing one or the other is shown in Figs. \ref{fig:f0vsfkz05} and \ref{fig:f0vsfkz05h2} of Appendix \ref{sect:appendix_B}.
-The cosmological parameters used were $\{ \Omega_{cdm}, \Omega_{b}, h, \log(10^{10} A_s), n_s \} = \{0.286, 0.047, 0.7, 3.066, 0.97 \}$.
-We use flat priors for all parameters except for baryon energy density, for this parameter we use a Gaussian prior from BBN constraint as it can be seen in Table \ref{tab:priors}.
+The fiducial cosmology is $\{ \Omega_{cdm}, \Omega_{b}, h, \log(10^{10} A_s), n_s \} = \{0.31, 0.049, 0.67, 3.066, 0.97 \}$.
+We use flat priors for all parameters except for baryon energy density, which we use a Gaussian prior from BBN constraint as it can be seen in Table \ref{tab:priors}.

 To compute the covariance matrix, eq. (\ref{eq:cov_mat}), we use the 1000 EZMocks and also we multiply the inverse covariance matrix by the Hartlap factor \cite{hartlap2007your}.
 Comparing our results against \cite{Rodriguez_Meza_2024}, the contours look a little different, but we can attach this behavior to the fact that we are doing the MCMC calculation only with EZMocks data since NSERIES GR simulation used in \cite{Rodriguez_Meza_2024} have different redshift.
-However, our result is consistent with the GR signal as we can see on the $68\%$ confidence interval for all parameters shown in Table \ref{tab:PE_fR}.
+However, our result is consistent with the GR signal as we can see on the $68\%$ confidence level for all parameters shown in Table \ref{tab:PE_fR}.

 \end{section}